✔The average income tax refund for Canadians in 2020 was $1,849, with almost 20 million getting some sort of refund

-✔ Use your refund to reach some of your financial goals without affecting your day-to-day budget
+✔Use your refund to reach some of your financial goals in 2021, without affecting your day-to-day budget

 Use your tax refund to pay down debt